parveen-daffodil/au-interface-use/au-interface-terms.md

 User agrees to the terms of the Agreement by using the Service.

+## Access to Service

+### User access to the Service is on the terms of the Agreement.

+Provider will allow User to access and use the Service, subject to the terms of the Agreement.

 ## Age Restrictions

 You may want to limit children's access.
 If you don't want any age restrictions, just delete this topic.